Git-Romer/dis08-assignment-2/README.md

 ## Group information

 * For better communication within the group there is a file called [tasklist.md](./tasklist.md) in which we will list all the To-do tasks to finish our job.
+So **before starting to work** check the [To-do list](./tasklist.md).

 * Every group member has its own branch to use while working!
 This allows us to work simultaniously on the same document without breaking or loosing our data.
   * **Usage:**